iTamilan/AsyncOperationQueue/README.md

-# AsynOperationQueue
+# AsynOperation
-A sample swift app to demonstrate the GCD's DispatchGroup function with Operation or NSOperation
+A sample swift app to demonstrate the GCD's DispatchGroup function with OperationQueue or NSOperationQueue